sudo-self/sudo-self/README.md

     "Porting software, writing Android APKs, Linux, macOS, and ARM)" "Writing shell and build scripts to automate and integrate stuff" "Trying out new, techy things"
-    "POST grad student"
+    "POST grad student, Father, and creator"
-    "Learning to code the world"
-  )
+    "Avoidances hardware, microsoft products, and anything that requires a product key" )
 ) ctrl + 0 Ctrl + X
 ```